jim-fx/sudoku.nvim/README.md

 -- These are the defaults for the settings require("sudoku").setup({
   persist_settings = true, -- safe the settings under vim.fn.stdpath("data"), usually ~/.local/share/nvim,
-  default_mappings = true, -- if set to false you need to set your own, })
+  persist_games = true, -- persist a history of all played games default_mappings = true, -- if set to false you need to set your own, })
 ```